mandar-saiyan87/Basic-Password-Manager-With-Text-Database/README.md

 # Basic-Password-Manager-with-JSON

-Generates/Saves password for websites and saves in json file.
-Created using Python, Tkinter.
+Generates/Saves password for websites and saves it in json file.\n Created using Python, Tkinter.\n
 It can save, Generate and look up for saved username and password by website names.

 Note: